moja-global/FLINT.Reporting/code/services/crf-tables/README.md

 Please see:

     1. The Microservice's API documentation for more information on its functionality
-    2. The Science Section on the Project's Repository for more information on Fluxes To UNFCCC Variables
+    2. The Documentation Section on the Project's Repository for additional supportive information